-Preeclampsia is a leading cause of maternal and neonatal morbidity and mortality, affecting 5 to 10 percent of all pregnancies.
-The biological and phenotypical signals associated with late-onset preeclampsia strengthen during the course of pregnancy, often resulting in a clinical diagnosis after 20 weeks of gestation (Zeisler et al. (2016)).
-An earlier test for late-onset preeclampsia has substantially higher clinical value, because it enables interventions for improved maternal and neonatal outcomes (Jabeen et al. (2011)).
-In this example, we leverage protein data collected in late pregnancy, which is closer to the onset of preeclampsia, but of lower clinical utility, to learn about the proteins most helpful for this prediction task.
-Then, we use this information to build a model using protein measurements from early in the pregnancy.
-Note that the data from late pregnancy is only used to train the model: for prediction on new patients, we need only the samples collected during early pregnancy.
+preeclampsia has substantially higher clinical value as it enables interventions for improvement of maternal and neonatal outcomes (Jabeen et al., 2011).
+In this example, we leverage protein data collected in late pregnancy, which is closer to the onset of preeclampsia but of lower clinical utility, to learn about the proteins most helpful for this prediction task, then use this information to build a model using protein measurements from early in the pregnancy.
+It is important to note that data from late pregnancy is only used to train the model: for prediction on new patients, only the samples collected during early pregnancy will be needed.

-We used a data set of 1,125 plasma proteins, measured during various gestational ages of pregnancy (Erez et al. (2017)).
-The SOMAScan platform used in this data set produces targeted measurements of a broad range of proteins that are broadly related to various aspects of human biology.
-To maintain the exploratory nature of the study, we did not select specific proteins that are expected to be related to preeclampsia, based on prior studies.
-We considered time points ≤ 20 weeks as "early," and time points > 20 weeks as "late."
-The data set consists of 166 patients, each with two to six time points, for a total of 666 time-point observations.
+We used a dataset of 1,125 plasma proteins measured during various gestational ages of pregnancy (Erez et al., 2017).
+The SOMAScan platform used in this dataset produces targeted measurements of a broad range of proteins that are broadly related to various aspects of human biology.
+To maintain the exploratory nature of the study, we did not select specific proteins that are expected to be related to preeclampsia based on prior studies.
+We considered time points $\leq 20$ weeks "early" and time points > 20 weeks as "late".
+The dataset consisted of 166 patients each having 2 to 6 time points, for a total of 666 time point observations.
 Protein measurements were log-transformed to reduce skewness.
-We used the following procedure to build a predictive model, based on early time-point data only:
+We used the following procedure to build a predictive model based on early time point data only:

-- Patients were split randomly into two equal-sized buckets.
-For patients in the first bucket, we used only their late time points (83 patients with 219 time points).
-For patients in the second bucket, we used only their early time points (83 patients with 116 time points). - 2.
-We trained an elastic net logistic regression model on the late time points for patients in the first bucket to predict whether the patient would have preeclampsia (using the log-transformed protein measurements as predictors).
-Here, α was set to 0.5 and λ was selected using CV.
-We extracted the model coefficients at the λ -value that gave the highest CV area under the curve (AUC).
+- 1. Patients were split randomly into two equal-sized buckets.
+For patients in the first bucket, we only used their late time points (83 patients with 219 time points) while for patients in the second bucket, we only used their early time points (83 patients with 116 time points). - 2.
+We trained an elastic net logistic regression model on the late time points for patients in the first bucket to predict whether the patient would have preeclampsia (using the log-transformed protein measurements for predictors). $\alpha$ was set to 0.5 and $\lambda$ was selected by cross-validation (CV).
+We extracted model coefficients at the $\lambda$ value which gave the highest CV area under the curve (AUC). - 3.
+We trained a fwelnet logistic regression model on the early time points for patients in the second bucket, using the absolute values of the late time point model coefficients as feature information. $\alpha$ was set to 1 and we computed the 10-fold CV AUC for the entire path of $\lambda$ values.